3 Days in London: The Ultimate London Itinerary for First-Timers

 Absolutely yes!
 While it is totally impossible to see everything with 3 days in London it is a great starting point to go to some of the best spots, such as the Natural History Museum, Trafalgar Square, Buckingham Palace, and seeing the crown jewels.
 You will probably find even more things you want to do the next time you visit London.

-3 days in London is a great amount of time to enjoy the city and it not feel you are missing out, but remember there is so much to do in London you could have a packed London itinerary and still barely scratch the surface.
-If you want to explore lots of famous museums like the British museum, National Gallery, Tate Modern, National Portrait Gallery, Albert Museum and London Transport Museum you will need more than a three day London itinerary.
+3 days in London is a great amount of time to enjoy the city and not feel you are missing out, but remember there is so much to do in London you could have a packed London itinerary and still barely scratch the surface.
+If you want to explore lots of famous museums like the British Museum, National Gallery, Tate Modern, National Portrait Gallery, Albert Museum, and London Transport Museum you will need more than a three day London itinerary.

 I’m for sure gonna use this article ……. for the food ;)